 Consumer economics focuses upon the application of economic theory to major issues faced by consumers in our modern economy.
 The course will combine economic theory, practical skills drawn from finance and Internet search strategies to empower students to make informed and rational decisions.
 The first half of the course will focus on buying and borrowing.
 The second half of the course will deal with investing and the risk versus expected reward tradeoff.
 The goal is not to learn what decisions to make, but rather to understand how economic theory can allow one to make better choices.
-Prerequisite: 301.
+Prerequisite: ECON 301 or 302.

 Mathematical Macroeconomics (ECON-419)